Center for Innovation and Excellence in Teaching and Learning

 The Center for Innovation and Excellence in Teaching and Learning, CIETL, is a center dedicated to innovation and excellence, initiated by the Vice President of Instruction (and validated and supported by the administration), as an institutionalized place for directed focus on issues of teaching and learning.

 CIETL is committed to the college’s core mission of helping all our students move successfully through their academic plan, including basic skills, transfer, and career/technical education courses.
 CIETL does this by piloting, evaluating, and supporting innovative teaching and learning practices that encourage collaboration and community building and increase the retention, success, and persistence rates of our students.
-CIETL promotes sharing of this scholarship of teaching and learning among faculty here and elsewhere.
+CIETL promotes sharing of this scholarship of teaching and learning across campus.

 Carol Rhodes, Professor of Biology firstname.lastname@example.org